sparshaaa/Conversational_AI_Chatbot/README.md

 <pre>python app.py</pre>

-This will launch the Gradio interface in your web browser.
+This will launch the Gradio interface at web browser.

 <h2>Usage</h2>